Do I Need Car Rental Insurance? What's Included and What's Not

 Car keys and rental paperwork on a desk

 Insurance is where car rental gets confusing and expensive.
-The counter staff will offer you cover that “reduces your excess to zero” for a daily fee, and in the moment it’s genuinely hard to know whether you need it.
-Here’s what’s actually included in a European rental, where the gaps are, and how to decide without overpaying — or driving off underprotected.
+The counter staff will offer you cover that “reduces your excess to zero” for a daily fee, and in that moment it’s hard to know if you need it, especially when you’re not sure what your credit card, your own car insurance or your travel insurance already handles.
+Here’s what’s actually included in a European rental, where the real gaps sit, and how to decide without overpaying or driving off underprotected.

 What’s already included